geissdoerfer/shepherd/README.md

 ## People

-*shepherd* is being developed at the Networked Embedded Systems Lab at TU Dresden as part of the DFG-funded project Next-IoT.
+*shepherd* development is lead at the Networked Embedded Systems Lab at TU Dresden as part of the DFG-funded project Next-IoT.

 The following people have contributed to *shepherd*: